14 Aug Camp Kid Clutter Busters: Save Your Sanity and Your Space While the Kids are Out of School

 Bin There, Done That

-By adding some open shelves to your closet, the space can be transformed with decorative bins and basket; key components of clutter control.
+By adding some open shelves to your closet, the space can be transformed with decorative bins and baskets; key components of clutter control.
 Bins and baskets hold everything from clothes to toys.
 Children can easily pull these containers out of the closet and put them back at the end of play time.

 Kids tend to kick their shoes off anywhere and everywhere.
 This makes finding those shoes difficult sometimes.
 Designate a specific spot on one of the open shelves to neatly store shoes.
 You can also store shoes in a bin or a basket.
 If the closet has a hinged door, utilize an over-the-door shoe organizer.